Discrete SIR model on a homogeneous tree and its continuous limit: Introduction

-We consider the discrete SIR model for the spread of infectious disease in an infinite closed homogeneous population, in which all individuals have the same number of social contacts.
-Such a population is modeled by a homogeneous (regular) tree.
-The latter is an infinite connected constant vertex degree graph without cycles.
-The constant vertex degree means that each vertex has the same number of adjacent vertices (neighbors).
-We assume that an infected vertex emits germs towards a susceptible adjacent vertex (a susceptible neighbor) according to a Poisson process with a time-varying rate.
-A susceptible vertex can be also infected by itself, according to another Poisson process.
-An infected vertex recovers in a certain period of time (the recovery time) given by a random variable.
-The recovery times are assumed to be independent and identically distributed.
-All Poisson processes under consideration are independent of each other, and they are also independent of the recovery times.
+The discrete model is studied under broad assumptions on both infection rates and recovery times.
+In particular, we assume that an infected vertex emits germs according to a Poisson process with a time-dependent rate.
+A susceptible vertex can be also infected by itself (according to another Poisson process), which can be interpreted as a source of infection outside of the population.
+Infection rates are assumed to be time-dependent deterministic functions.
+An infected vertex recovers in a period of time given by a random variable.
+Recovery times are assumed to be independent identically distributed random variables with a fairly arbitrary common distribution.

-Our main result for the discrete model concerns the distribution of the time it takes for a susceptible vertex of a homogeneous tree to get infected (the time to infection).
-Under general assumptions for infection rates and recovery times we obtain a simple analytical expression for this distribution in terms of a solution of a non-linear integral equation.
-In some special cases, the integral equation is equivalent to the Bernoulli type differential equation, which can be solved analytically.
+Our main result for the discrete model is concerned with the distribution of the time it takes for a susceptible vertex to get infected (the time to infection).
+We obtain a simple analytical expression for this distribution in terms of a solution of a non-linear integral equation.
+In some special cases this integral equation is equivalent to a differential equation of Bernoulli type (depending on a particular case).
+In one of these cases the corresponding differential equation can be solved analytically.

-The structure of a homogeneous tree plays the essential role in our analysis of the discrete model.
+The structure of a homogeneous tree plays an essential role in our analysis.
 The key observation is that a susceptible vertex splits the homogeneous tree into a finite number of identical subgraphs, and infection processes on these subgraphs are independent and identically distributed.
-It should be noted that despite the fact that discrete SIR models on graphs have received considerable attention over the years, the SIR model on trees has been overlooked (at least, to the best of our knowledge).